Chart Color Schemes

 The level of residential development activity in Delahey is very low in comparison to the average area assessed nationally by AreaSearch

-The average construction value of new properties is $997,000, indicating developers focus on the premium market with high-end developments.
-In this financial year, $23.2 million in commercial approvals have been registered, showing steady commercial investment activity.
-Compared to Greater Melbourne, Delahey has significantly less development activity, 94.0% below the regional average per person.
-This scarcity typically strengthens demand and prices for existing properties.
-The area's development activity is also under the national average, suggesting its established nature and potential planning limitations.
+Average construction cost of new properties is $997,000, indicating focus on premium market developments.
+This year, $23.2 million in commercial approvals have been registered, showing steady investment activity.
+Compared to Greater Melbourne, Delahey has significantly less development activity (94.0% below regional average per person), which typically strengthens demand and prices for existing properties.
+The area's development activity is also under the national average, suggesting established nature and potential planning limitations.
+Recent development consists entirely of standalone homes, maintaining traditional suburban character with focus on family homes appealing to those seeking space.

-Recent development in Delahey has been entirely standalone homes, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.
-New construction favours detached housing more than current patterns suggest (76.0% at Census), indicating ongoing robust demand for family homes.
-The location has approximately 8014 people per dwelling approval, demonstrating an established market.
-Future projections show Delahey adding 486 residents by 2041 (from the latest AreaSearch quarterly estimate).
-Should current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.
+New construction favours detached housing more than current patterns suggest (76.0% at Census), demonstrating robust demand for family homes.
+Delahey has approximately 8014 people per dwelling approval, indicating an established market.
+Future projections estimate Delahey adding 486 residents by 2041.
+If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development